learn-co-students/js-from-dom-to-node-bootcamp-prep-000/CONTRIBUTING.md

-# Contributing to Learn.co Curriculum
+console.log("Hello, World!")

-We're really excited that you're about to contribute to the [open curriculum](https://learn.co/content-license) on [Learn.co](https://learn.co).
+'re really excited that you're about to contribute to the [open curriculum](https://learn.co/content-license) on [Learn.co](https://learn.co).
 If this is your first time contributing, please continue reading to learn how to make the most meaningful and useful impact possible.

 ## Raising an Issue to Encourage a Contribution